 Digital advertising, for example, is very expensive and can require a lot of technical knowledge.
 Content isn’t and doesn’t.
 To succeed in this game, you simply need to know what your ideal customers’ challenges and goals are, then consistently address them in an informative, engaging way.

-We’ve put together a 2-part series on this topic because it’s just too darn meaty to cover all in one go (and to be honest, two is still pushing it!).
+We’ve put together a 3-part series on this topic because it’s just too darn meaty to cover all in one go (and to be honest, three is still pushing it!).
 Part 1 will give you some background on the “what” and the “why” of content marketing.
-Next, we’ll be following up with practical tips on the “how”.
-So, without further ado, let’s get stuck in…
+Part 2 follows up with practical tips on the “how.”
+And Part 3 offers some common mistakes to avoid.
+So, without further ado, let’s get started …

 What is content marketing?

-When marketers talk about “content,” what they really mean is blog posts, guides, white papers, videos, webinars, emails, social media posts, case studies, and more.
+When marketers talk about content, they really mean blog posts, guides, white papers, videos, webinars, emails, social media posts, case studies, and more.
 Essentially, it’s words – written or spoken.

 Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience — and, ultimately, to drive profitable customer action.Content Marketing Institute